China's PIPL vs. Europe's GDPR: A comparison

-It deserves your attention if you conduct business in China, as the consequences for failing to comply could include high penalties and even government blacklisting and restriction of activities.
+It deserves your attention if you conduct business in China.
+The consequences for failing to comply could include high penalties and even government blacklisting and restriction of activities.

-Let’s compare it with the EU’s GDPR and look for key points to keep in mind to help you comply.
+Let’s compare PIPL vs. GDPR.
+We will look for key points to keep in mind to comply with both.

 PIPL: November 1, 2021

 Scope and extraterritorial effect

 PIPL: Besides regulating organizations’ and individuals’ handling of personal data belonging to natural persons within the jurisdiction of China, PIPL’s Article 3 extends the territorial scope beyond the borders of China.

 Data processing activities established outside of China are also covered if one of the following circumstances is present: